 Imagine finding such advice in your furniture assembly instructions or while putting together your child’s new and potentially explosive hover board.

 A few months back I contacted the LaBelle Woodworking Company, manufacturer of all-wood model kits since 1947.
 My father collected many of these craftsman kits, which are highly prized by modelers for their prototypical realism and challenging assembly methods.
-I spoke with the current owner, Rick Steele who runs the company from Cheyenne, Wyoming.
-We got to talking about “kit humor” for which he had a plausible explanation.
-“Model manufacturers were like 1970’s garage bands; they ran their operations from their basements or garages, part-time.,” he explained.
+I spoke with the current owner, Rick Steele, who runs the company from Cheyenne, Wyoming.
+We got to talking about “kit humor” for which he had a plausible explanation: “Model manufacturers were like 1970’s garage bands; they ran their operations from their basements or garages, part-time.”

-These small, domestic manufacturing businesses were built out of love of the hobby, but their owners often needed a day job to make ends meet.
+These small, domestic manufacturing businesses were built on a love of the hobby, so their owners often needed a day job to make ends meet.

 Steele told me how LaBelle’s got started (in 1947) by a Wisconsin cabinet maker who needed work to do in the winter months.
 When he died, his widow sold the business to a farmer with nine kids.
 Steele chuckled, “When a customer called, the phone would ring and ring until eventually a child would answer the phone.
-The customer would hear the screen door, followed by the kid yelling, “DAAAAD!”
+Then, the customer would hear the screen door slam, followed by the kid yelling, “DAAAAD!”

 Like LaBelle, the people who designed and manufactured the kits wrote the instructions themselves in their own style.
-Eventually most of these craftsman kit companies went out of business or bought by larger outfits later on, although some are still humming along, like Steele’s LaBelle Woodworking Company www.labellemodels.com and Duncan Campbell’s Campbell Scale Models www.campbellscalemodels.com.
+Eventually most of these craftsman kit companies went out of business or were bought by larger outfits, although some are still humming along, like Steele’s LaBelle Woodworking Company www.labellemodels.com and Duncan Campbell’s Campbell Scale Models www.campbellscalemodels.com.